 Part of a multi-location suite of exhibits to mark the 50th commemoration of the Kent State and Jackson State shootings.
 This segment of these inter-related exhibits focuses on civil rights and anti-war actions at Kent State (Kent, OH), Jackson State (Jackson, MS), and South Carolina State (Orangeburg, SC) in the years 1960-1967.
 (Curated by Cara Gilgenbach)

-This exhibition features posters, flyers, t-shirts and other items created by the May 4th Task Force, a student-run organization founded in 1975 to raise awareness among students, faculty, administrators, and the general public about the Kent State shootings of May 4, 1970.
+This exhibition features posters, flyers, and other items created by the May 4th Task Force, a student-run organization founded in 1975 to raise awareness among students, faculty, administrators, and the general public about the Kent State shootings of May 4, 1970.
 (Curated by Haley Antell)

 Visitors can view interesting examples of books, manuscripts, and archival materials that illustrate the major areas of strength in the collections: American Poets, British & American Literature, Children’s Literature, History of the Book, History of Science & Exploration; Kent State University History, Local History, Performing Arts, and True Crime.
 New examples will be appear on a regular basis, so visit often!
 (Curated by Kathleen Siebert Medicus and others from Special Collections & Archives)

 Precise dates of exhibitions are subject to change.

 See our Past Events and Exhibitions page for information and links related to past programs.